 How are complementary and alternative medical procedures linked to cancer presented in the media?
 And how can knowledge of these procedures made available in the best possible way?

-This base study outlines the current status of suggestions and thoughts how to optimize the regulatory concept for data protection regulation in national and respective international literature."Regulatory concept” as a term not only involves legal norms but also the underlying regulatory instrument...
+This base study outlines the current status of suggestions and thoughts how to optimize the regulatory concept for data protection regulation in national and respective international literature.
+"Regulatory concept” as a term not only involves legal norms but also the underlying regulato...

 To what extent does software influence public participation?
 Jan-Hinrik Schmidt examines the role of software systems in communicative figurations.